by Kamau Askari (Roscoe Abell)

 The majority of the comrades are locked down in the “holes” called SMU, ADX and Pelican Bay SHU, not because they have incident reports, but because they are carrying the torch and fighting against the injustice of the federal and state prisons that our fallen freedom fighters gave their lives trying to destroy.

 We are not terrorists!
-We are revolutionary freedom fighters striving to free the Amerikan people (Black & white) from the bloody claws of the imperialist monster.
+We are revolutionary freedom fighters striving to free the Amerikan people (Black and white) from the bloody claws of the imperialist monster.
 All committed liberators should join among their own kind and work together in solidarity.

 Let’s use the comrades that pave the way as examples and continue fighting together, united with one clenched fist!
 Can’t stop!
 Won’t stop!
 Long live the guerrillas!